awsdocs/amazon-vpc-user-guide/doc_source/aws-ip-ranges.md

 ## Implementing egress control<a name="aws-ip-egress-control"></a>

-To allow an instance to access only AWS services, create a security group with rules that allow outbound traffic to the CIDR blocks in the `AMAZON` list, minus the CIDR blocks that are also in the `EC2` list\.
+To allow an instance to access only AWS services, create security groups with rules that allow outbound traffic to the CIDR blocks in the `AMAZON` list, minus the CIDR blocks that are also in the `EC2` list\.
 IP addresses in the `EC2` list can be assigned to EC2 instances\.

+There are [quotas for security groups](amazon-vpc-limits.md#vpc-limits-security-groups)\.
+Depending on the number of IP address ranges in each Region, you might need multiple security groups per Region\.

 ### Windows PowerShell<a name="filter-addresses-powershell"></a>